Serenity 6.4.3 Release Notes (2023-01-07)

 metadata.

-These properties are now only available explicitly via the IRow
+These properties are now only explicitly available via the IRow

 interface.
-If you accessed them directly, you may need to cast your object, for example "((IRow)myRow).IdField"
+If you accessed them directly, you may need to cast your object, for example, "((IRow)myRow).IdField"

 instead of "myRow.IdField"